| Observatory |

 All of these pictures and more can be viewed in our Zenfolio image gallery through www.ocrasc.ca or directly here: http://rascoc.zenfolio.com/f166015629, including pictures by Dave Gamble (February) and sketches by Guy Mackie (March) which were ineligible due to our two month waiting period.

 Editor Hugh Pett welcomes submissions of astronomy observations, experiences and other ideas and topics.
 These should be forwarded to him by April 8.
 The issue will be sent out on April 15.

 The club website is updated by Andrew Bennett and Dave Gamble with a view to providing everything you ever wanted to know about Okanagan Centre RASC.
 As well as Outreach and many other club activity pages, the What's Up page provides heads up notes of what is in the sky on particular nights.
 The About Us page links to the club Library and other services.
 The website is also a portal to many links including our Zenfolio Image Gallery.

-Remember to check out Dave Gamble’s ‘What’s Up’ page for a whole month full of observing musts as well at pictures contributes to by Jim Failes.
+Remember to check out Dave Gamble’s ‘What’s Up’ page for a whole month full of observing musts as well as pictures contributed by Jim Failes.